handydani/tutorial-website/README.md

 ```

-### More on structural tags
+## More on structural tags
-<head></head> is at the beginning of your html code.
+The head is at the beginning of your html code.
 The head contains meta data, scripts, links, and some other things you'd like to load to your website.
 The content in head is not displayed in your browser.

 ```html
 <head>
     <meta ...>